 Tips to stay safe while travelling in Mexico

-Millions of people head to Mexico every year for an exciting, relaxing and affordable getaway.
-However, tourists shouldn’t let the country’s easy-going vibe lull them into a false sense of security — there are very serious safety concerns in some areas of the country.
+Millions of people head to Mexico every year1 for an exciting, relaxing and affordable getaway.
+However, tourists shouldn’t let the country’s easy-going vibe lull them into a false sense of security — there are very serious safety concerns in some areas of the country2.
 No matter where you’re travelling, it’s advised to keep a low profile and thoroughly research your destinations and travel arrangements.

 Drug-fuelled gang violence can be a problem, particularly in areas close to the US-Mexico border.
 Tourists have occasionally been injured in the crossfire from shootouts, which can occur in broad daylight with innocent bystanders injured in the crossfire from gun battles.
 While violent crime isn’t widespread across Mexico, it’s strongly advised to check the Government of Canada's website for travel warnings and, once you’re travelling, to monitor media reports about local areas that you’ll be visiting.

-There’s nothing that says ‘foreigner’ like wearing shorts and thongs while carrying a camera around your neck.
+There’s nothing that says ‘foreigner’ like wearing shorts and flip flops while carrying a camera around your neck.
 Simply standing out from the crowd can make you a target for thieves — avoid wearing expensive jewellery and watches while sightseeing.
-Don’t flash your iPad or iPhone around and ensure you’re very discreet with your money.
-Pickpockets often work public transportation routes, so when you’re on a bus or train keep your bags in front of you and stash other items inside pockets that are close to your body.
+Don’t flash your iPad or iPhone around and be discreet with your money.
+Pickpockets often work public transportation routes, so when you’re on a bus or train, keep your bags in front of you and stash other items inside pockets that are close to your body.

 Rental cars can also be targets for theft.
 If your belongings are stolen from your rental car overnight they may not be covered by travel insurance, so make sure you take everything with you into your hotel room.